How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 The reported strategies to provide \textit{personalization} in chatbots interactions are the following:

-\textbf{[S1] to learn from and about the user:} \cite{neururer2018perceptions} state that chatbots should present strategies to learn from cultural, behavioral, personal, conversational, and contextual interaction data.
-For example, the authors suggest using Facebook profile information to build knowledge about users' personal information. \cite{thies2017how} also suggest that the chatbot should remember user's preferences disclosed in previous conversations.
-In \cite{shum2018eliza}, the authors propose an architecture where responses are generated based on a \textit{personalization} rank that applies users' feedback about their general interests and preferences.
-When evaluating the user's experience with a virtual assistant chatbot, \cite{zamora2017sorry} found 16 mentions to personalized interactions, where participants showed needs for a chatbot to know their personal quirks and to anticipate their needs.
+\textbf{[S1] to learn from and about the user:} \citet{neururer2018perceptions} state that chatbots should present strategies to learn from cultural, behavioral, personal, conversational, and contextual interaction data.
+For example, the authors suggest using Facebook profile information to build knowledge about users' personal information. \citet{thies2017how} also suggest that the chatbot should remember user's preferences disclosed in previous conversations.
+In \citet{shum2018eliza}, the authors propose an architecture where responses are generated based on a \textit{personalization} rank that applies users' feedback about their general interests and preferences.
+When evaluating the user's experience with a virtual assistant chatbot, \citet{zamora2017sorry} found 16 mentions to personalized interactions, where participants demonstrated the need for a chatbot to be aware of their personal quirks and anticipate their needs.

-\textbf{[S2] to provide customizable agents:} \cite{liao2016what} suggest that users should be able to choose the level of the chatbot's attributes, for example, the agent's look and persona.
+\textbf{[S2] to provide customizable agents:} \citet{liao2016what} suggest that users should be able to choose the level of the chatbot's attributes, for example, the agent's look and persona.
 By doing so, users with low social-agent orientation could use a non-humanized interface, which would better represent their initial perspective.
 This differentiation could be the first signal to personalize further conversation, such as focusing on more productive or playful interactions.
-Regarding chatbots' learning capabilities, in \cite{duijvelshoff2017use}, interviews with potential users revealed that users should be able to manage what information the chatbot know about them and to decide whether the chatbot can learn from previous interactions or not.
-If the user prefers a more generic chatbot, then it would not store personal data, potentially increasing the engagement with more resistant users. \cite{thies2017how} raise the possibility of having an ``incognito'' mode for chatbots or ask for the chatbot to forget what was said in previous utterances.
+Regarding chatbots' learning capabilities, in \citet{duijvelshoff2017use}, interviews with potential users revealed that users should be able to manage what information the chatbot knows about them and decide whether the chatbot can learn from previous interactions or not.
+If the user prefers a more generic chatbot, then it would not store personal data, potentially increasing the engagement with more resistant users. \citet{thies2017how} raise the possibility of offering an ``incognito'' mode for chatbots or asking the chatbot to forget what was said in previous utterances.